(Updated: July 9, 2020)

 Social Media Graphics Ready Made Templates–to the rescue!

 - GetStencil.
 I have been a GetStencil user since they began a couple of years ago.
-They are getting better and better, in my opinion.
+They are getting better and better.

 - Pre-MadeTemplates by Design Wizard